ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

     }}
 />
 <br></br><br></br><br></br>

-The V5 wallet standard offers many benefits that improve the experience for both users and merchants.
-V5 supports gas-free transactions, account delegation and recovery, subscription payments using tokens and Toncoin, and low-cost multi-transfers.
-In addition to retaining the previous functionality (V4), the new contract allows you to send up to 255 messages at a time.
+ V5 brings several improvements that enhance the experience for both users and merchants.
+These include gas-free transactions, account delegation and recovery, subscription payments with tokens and TON coin, and low-cost multi-transfers.
+In addition to retaining all the features of V4, the new contract allows you to send up to 255 messages at once.

 Wallet source code:
  * [ton-blockchain/wallet-contract-v5](https://github.com/ton-blockchain/wallet-contract-v5)